jeffreyadams/atlasofliegroups-docs/library/axis/types.rst

 Composite types are either **array (list) types**, **tuple types** or **function types**.
-Array and tuple types both construct aggregates by combining a sequence of component values; for array types all components must have the same type and there could be any number of them (including none at all), while for tuple types the type explicitly enumerates the types of the components, so in particular the number of components is determined by the type.
-A function type specifies zero or more argument and result types; for either, unless exactly one such type is specified the argument or result type is actually a tuple type.
+Array and tuple types both construct aggregates by combining a sequence of component values.
+The difference is:

+* for array types all components must have the *same* type and there could be any number of them (including none at all);

+* for tuple types the type explicitly enumerates the (may-be-*different*) types of the components, so in particular the number of components is determined by the type.

+A function type specifies zero or more argument and result types; for either, unless exactly one such type is specified, the argument or result type is actually a tuple type.
 Thus if t0,t1,t2,t3 are types, one has composite types like:

 .. list-table::